notsofastpress

 The Risograph was originally designed for high-volume printing in institutions

 such as schools, churches and local communities.
-It’s soy-based ink,

-high efficiency and low production cost is perfect for production runs of
+It’s soy-based ink, high efficiency and low production cost is perfect

-50 to 10000 copies of the same print in colour.
+for production runs of 50 to 10000 copies of the same print in color.

 RISO works by transforming your black and white artwork in a paper stencil, which is called a master.